anshulkansal121/Jupyter-notebook-progrma/README.md

-# Jupyter-notebook-progrma
+# Jupyter-notebook-program
-This repo. serves the purpose of different jupyter notebook python programs
+This repository serves the purpose of different jupyter notebook python programs